Dacaspex/PropertySheet/README.md

 ![Example image of property sheet](https://i.imgur.com/gd79Tyi.png)

 ## How it works, simply
-The `PropertySheet` is an augmented `JTable` to wich you can quickly add properties.
+The `PropertySheet` is an augmented `JTable` to which you can quickly add properties.
 These are then rendered in a sort of settings menu style.
 ```java
 IntegerProperty prop1 = new IntegerProperty("My integer property", 42);
 FloatProperty prop2 = new FLoatProperty("My float property", 11.12);